 How do professional qualifications differ from Masters degrees?

 Masters degrees tend to involve in-depth academic study at university, often including a written dissertation.
 This may prepare you for a particular career, but also provides general skills and knowledge that allow you to enter various fields of work.

-Professional qualifications are typically more vocational and act as an entry route or route to promotion within a specific job.
-They are accredited by professional bodies, which set the exams and regulate the standards you must meet to work in certain jobs.
+Professional qualifications are typically more vocational and act as an entry route or pathway to promotion within a specific job.
+They are accredited by professional bodies that set the exams and regulate the standards you must meet to work in certain jobs.

 Don't worry if you've already studied for a Masters degree that isn't accredited by the relevant industry body - you can usually still take the professional qualification later or study a conversion course.
 Find out more about Masters degrees as well as postgraduate diplomas and certificates.

 Professional qualifications in the UK